 What Is California Cuisine?

-California cuisine is a style of cooking that emphasizes the use of fresh, locally sourced ingredients and a focus on healthy, seasonal, and sustainable foods.
+California cuisine is a style of cooking that emphasizes the use of fresh, locally sourced ingredients and a focuses on Farm-to-Table, healthy, seasonal, or sustainable foods.
 It is heavily influenced by the diverse cultural backgrounds, wide diversity of climates and agricultural abundance of California, including Mexican, Asian, Hawaiian, Mediterranean, and European influences.
 California cuisine is not a defined or fixed cuisine.

 One destination restaurant in California, San Diego’s The Pool House, describes California cuisine as being far less about recipes and a lot more about freshness, the specific ingredients, and their sourcing.
 You’ll find more emphasis on in-season food, sustainably sourced ingredients, light-and-healthy qualities, etc.

 Lean meat, fresh seafood, and fresh produce are all keys to the success of this type of dining, and the influences on it are many.